 Curtain walls are any exterior wall attached to the building structure.
 While curtain walls can include precast concrete panels and brick veneer, these structures do not carry any roof or floor loads of the building.

-Curtain walls typically span from floor to floor, span across multiple floors, or be used in punched opening applications.
+It’s important to understand curtain walls are only designed to carry their weight — not roof loads.
+Curtain walls typically span from floor to floor, span across multiple floors, or are used in punched opening applications.

 Window Walls Types of Fenestration